Majors: History & Theology

 What advice/suggestions would you have for students who might be interested in your career?

-My advice would be to have fortitude.
-The museum world is highly competitive, and it takes time to work your way up into the career you desire.
-I am still working towards becoming a curator at a history museum, and although the jobs I have worked at aren't the most glamorous, it is important to get your foot in the door.
-The museum world is quickly becoming multidisciplinary, and it takes experience and knowledge of the museum, from a range of perspectives (educator, administrator, curator, etc.), to excel.
-To do this, I would strongly recommend volunteering or interning, but this experience is also needed to acquire the career you desire.
+My advice is to have fortitude.
+The museum world is highly competitive, and it takes time to work your way up.
+The field is quickly becoming multidisciplinary, and it helps to have knowledge and experience of the museum from a range of perspectives (educator, administrator, curator, etc.).
+To do this, I strongly recommend volunteering or interning.

 What skills are important in your field?

-Skills that are important to the museum field are being a clear and effective communicator, understanding the museum world and its growing concerns in the 21st century, knowledge of and experience in your specific niche, and technical training in computer programs.
+Skills that are important to the museum field are being a clear and effective communicator, understanding the nuanced museum world and its growing challenges in the 21st century, knowledge of and experience in your specific niche, and technical training in computer programs.
 Having an administrative background is incredibly beneficial as the museum structure changes and evolves over time.
-It is also necessary for museum professionals to collaborate well in order to create dynamic and engaging programming and to truly foster the museum's mission.